KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/27-04-2025 - EurekaLabs practice/README.md

 <br /><br />
 In other words.
 You give the model a whole repo, e.g. EDK2 Tianocore, and ask a deep question about boot flow to extract step by step important lines etc. instead of doing it manually.
 <br /><br />
+At one of the interviews I heard that OPEN AI has visions of the levels of this LLM.
+And initially, the model can work within a few minutes at the moment.
+But in some time it will be able to work in the perspective of hours, days, weeks.
+Until achieving full autonomy in running the entire company and managing, for example, 1000 people.
+I don't know if this trend will continue, but based on what is being taught to current models and their ability to analyze documents, understand, analyze images.
+Probably yes.
+<br /><br />
 <hr>
 Next.
 I've been looking for this video for some time. https://youtu.be/8AnV7xAvpLQ?t=469 [GTC 2015: Teaching Deep Neural Networks, Introducing DIGITS DevBox (part 6)] .
 This is Andrej's example of RNN from 10 years ago.
 And that's maybe a way to approach building probably as an exercise in 2026 of this -> https://github.com/KarolDuracz/scratchpad/tree/main/3D%20board%20'11 based on this guide ->